aws-samples/cfn101-workshop/workshop/content/basics/templates/flipping-formats-and-cleanup/_index.md

 ```

 {{% notice note %}}
 When you write your templates in YAML format, you can choose to specify YAML comments in your template content by using the `#` character at the beginning of a line.
 When you use `cfn-flip` to convert from YAML into JSON, your YAML comments are not added to your output template in JSON format.
+This is because JSON does not support comments (see <https://json.org> for more information).
 {{% /notice %}}

 Congratulations!
 You have converted your CloudFormation template from the JSON format to YAML, and learned how to discover other `cfn-flip` features!